valeriobasile/sentix/README.md

-# Sentix v3.0: An Affective Lexicon for Italian
+# Sentix v3.0

 [![DOI](https://zenodo.org/badge/DOI/YOUR_ZENODO_DOI.svg)](https://doi.org/YOUR_ZENODO_DOI) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-Sentix is a polarity lexicon for the Italian language, created in 2013 by aligning several lexical resources.
+Sentix is an **affective lexicon for the Italian language**, created in 2013 by aligning several lexical resources.
 This version, Sentix 3.0, represents a significant update, incorporating an expanded set of lemmas and polarity assignments.

 This version, Sentix 3.0, contains **63,660 lemmas**, with associated **affective scores** (ranging from -1 to +1) and categorical **polarity classifications** (Positive, Neutral, Negative).